cran-task-views/Econometrics/Econometrics.md

-  efficient fixed-effect routines that scale to high-dimensional data and multiple fixed-effects.  `r pkg("plm")`, providing a wide range of within, between, and random-effect methods (among others) along with corrected standard errors, tests, etc. Another implementation of several of these models is in `r pkg("Paneldata")`.
-Various dynamic panel models are available in `r pkg("plm")`, with estimation based on moment conditions in `r pkg("pdynmc")`, and dynamic panel models with fixed effects in `r pkg("OrthoPanels")`. `r pkg("feisr")` provides fixed effects individual
+  efficient fixed-effect routines that scale to high-dimensional data and multiple fixed-effects.  `r pkg("plm")`, providing a wide range of within, between, and random-effect methods (among others) along with corrected standard errors, tests, etc. Various dynamic panel models are available in `r pkg("plm")`, with estimation based on moment conditions in `r pkg("pdynmc")`, and dynamic panel models with fixed effects in `r pkg("OrthoPanels")`. `r pkg("feisr")` provides fixed effects individual